Connect with others who understand.

 Written by Bora Lee, Ph.D.

-Most people living with lupus are aware of the common symptoms of this condition, but unexpected complications may creep up without warning, taking many members of MyLupusTeam by surprise.
+Most people living with lupus are aware of the common symptoms of the condition, but complications may creep up without warning.
+For this reason, many members of MyLupusTeam have been caught by surprise by unexpected complications.
 “Tired of new complications,” one member wrote.
 Another said, “My early years of this illness were full of surprises.”

 Systemic lupus erythematosus (SLE) — the most common form of lupus — is a chronic autoimmune disease in which the body’s immune system attacks its own cells and tissues.
-It can result in a wide range of complications.
-Learn how to recognize the signs of some of the common health problems that can be brought on by lupus.
+SLE can result in a wide range of complications.
+Here are some signs of common health problems that can be brought on by lupus.

-About 50 percent of people with SLE experience heart problems, which can include high blood pressure and inflammation in different parts of the heart, according to Hospital for Special Surgery (HSS).
+About 50 percent of people with SLE experience heart problems, which can include high blood pressure and inflammation in different parts of the heart.

 Another member said, “I have been diagnosed with Libman-Sacks endocarditis.
 Lupus is attacking my mitral valve.”

-In one study, researchers found atherosclerosis in 37 percent of people with SLE, compared to 15 percent of those without lupus.
-Young women with SLE are at very high risk, according to HSS, with those between the ages of 35 and 44 having 50 times higher risk than women in the same age group without SLE.
+In one study, researchers found atherosclerosis in 37 percent of people with SLE compared to 15 percent of those without lupus.
+According to the Hospital for Special Surgery, young women with SLE are at increased risk of heart attack due to atherosclerosis and coronary heart disease.
+Specifically, women aged 35 to 44 years old diagnosed with SLE have a 50 times higher risk of heart attack than women in the same age group without SLE.

 Inflammation caused by lupus can also affect the muscles of different parts of the heart, resulting in several heart conditions.